 Emma joined the team at the Foundation in July 2018 as Communications Support.

-Emma joined the team at the Foundation in July 2018 as Communications Support and is focused on creating digital content and social media.
+Emma joined the Asia New Zealand Foundation team in July 2018 as Communications Support, focusing on creating digital content and social media.

-She is a full-time student in her final year completing a Bachelor of Communication (Public Relations and Expressive Arts) at Massey University.
+She is a recent graduate of Massey University, having completed a Bachelor of Communication (Public Relations and Expressive Arts).

 Alexis joined the Foundation in September of 2017.